brucou/react-state-driven/README.md

    a render `GalleryApp` command.
 This displays the list of fetched items on the screen.
 - Any further event will lead to the same sequence :
   - the user or an interfaced system (network, etc.) triggers an event X,
-  - that event will be transformed into a machine input (as per `intentSourceFactory`),
+  - that event will be transformed into a machine input (as per `preprocessor`),
   - the machine will, as per its specs, update its extended state and issue command(s)
   - Issued command will be executed by the `Machine` component, as per `commandHandlers`